TITLE 77: PUBLIC HEALTH

 ii) Has at least one year of nursing experience;

-i) At least two years of the nursing experience must have been in: a home health agency; a community health program that included care of the sick; or a generalized family-centered nursing program in a community health agency.
+i) At least two years of nursing experience in: a home health agency; a community health program that included care of the sick; or a generalized family-centered nursing program in a community health agency; and

-ii) At least two years of the three years nursing experience must have been obtained within five years prior to current employment with the home health agency.
+ii) At least two years of the three years of nursing experience obtained within five years prior to current employment with the home health agency.

-3) The agency supervisor shall be available at all times during operating hours of the agency and participate in all activities relevant to the provision of home health services.
+3) The agency supervisor shall be a full-time RN who is available at all times during operating hours of the agency and who participates in all activities related to providing home health services.
+The agency supervisor shall designate a qualified staff member to act in the agency supervisor's absence.

 4) Any person employed as an agency supervisor prior to July 1, 1983, who does not meet the qualifications for agency supervisor that were in effect prior to October 1, 1983, may continue to serve in that capacity only at that agency.

-5) One person may hold the positions of both home health agency administrator and agency supervisor, if that person meets the requirements of both positions.
+5) No one person may hold the positions of both home health agency administrator and agency supervisor.

-1) The skilled nursing service of a home health agency shall be under the supervision of a full-time registered nurse.
+2) The skilled nursing service of a home health agency shall be under the direction of the agency supervisor.

-2) The supervising nurse shall be responsible for:
+3) The agency supervisor shall be responsible for:

-B) Assuring that the professional standards of community nursing practice are maintained by all nurses providing care;
+B) Assuring that all staff providing patient care maintain the professional standards of community nursing practice;

 C) Maintaining and adhering to agency procedure and patient care policy manuals;

-D) Participation in the establishment of service policies and procedures;
+D) Participating in establishing service policies and procedures;

 G) Keeping and maintaining records of case assignments and case management;

-H) Preparation and maintenance of scheduling of cases to be brought to the clinical record review committee; and
+H) Preparing and maintaining the schedule of cases to be brought to the clinical record review committee; and

-I) The conduct of selective program evaluations to improve deficient services and the development and implementation of plans of correction.
+I) Conducting selective program evaluations to improve deficient services and developing and implementing plans of correction.

 1) A home services agency shall designate a person to supervise the provision of services or to oversee the placement of workers through the licensed home services agency.